Will weight be gained again after surgery?

 Side effects vary by patient, but all weight management patients make lifestyle changes to adjust to assist in the weight loss process.
 Patients typically take additional vitamins and mineral supplements to replace nutrients the body is no longer absorbing through food.
 Staying hydrated is also important.

-Loose folds of skin are a common occurrence after surgery, as patients being to lose a large amount of weight.
-Conemaugh Physician Group - Plastic Surgery offers cosmetic and reconstructive surgery options to remove excess skin after weight loss.
-However, this may not be covered by health insurance.
-Patients are encouraged to check with his or her healthcare insurance provider for questions about coverage.
+Loose folds of skin are a common occurrence after surgery.
+Conemaugh Health System offers cosmetic and reconstructive surgery options to remove excess skin after weight loss.